 - On the scalp, trunk, or other skin areas

 Severe cases of pemphigus may need wound management, similar to the treatment for severe burns.
-People with this condition may need to stay in a hospital and receive care in a burn unit or intensive care unit.
+People with PV may need to stay in a hospital and receive care in a burn unit or intensive care unit.

 Treatment is aimed at reducing symptoms, including pain.
 It also aims to prevent complications, especially infections.